abhinavS1911/Stock-Analysis-Using-Python/README.md

 ## Part 1: Returns Analysis
 ### Tasks:
 1. <p><b>Price History Timespan:</b> Determined the start and end dates for the price history of the stocks.
 All stocks share the same timespan, so the dates were determined for one stock.</p>
-2. <b>Line Plot of Adj.
-Close Prices:</b> Created a line plot showing the Adjusted Close prices over the last 5 years for all the stocks in the portfolio, displayed together on the same plot with a legend.
+2. <p><b>Line Plot of Adj.
+Close Prices:</b> Created a line plot showing the Adjusted Close prices over the last 5 years for all the stocks in the portfolio, displayed together on the same plot with a legend.</p>
-3. <b>Stock Percent Change Calculation:</b> Created a line plot showing the Adjusted Close prices over the last 5 years for all the stocks in the portfolio, displayed together on the same plot with a legend.
+3. <p><b>Stock Percent Change Calculation:</b> Created a line plot showing the Adjusted Close prices over the last 5 years for all the stocks in the portfolio, displayed together on the same plot with a legend.</p>
-4. <b>Histogram of Daily Returns:</b> Created a histogram of the daily returns for each stock in the portfolio.
+4. <p><b>Histogram of Daily Returns:</b> Created a histogram of the daily returns for each stock in the portfolio.</p>
-5. <b>Value of $10,000 Investment in BAC:</b> Plotted the value of a $10,000 investment in BAC (approximately 701 shares) at the start of the time series and showed how the value would have changed throughout the time period, resulting in approximately $28,773 at the end.
+5. <p><b>Value of $10,000 Investment in BAC:</b> Plotted the value of a $10,000 investment in BAC (approximately 701 shares) at the start of the time series and showed how the value would have changed throughout the time period, resulting in approximately $28,773 at the end.</p>
-6. <b>Annualized Sharpe Ratios:</b> Calculated the Annualized Sharpe Ratios for each stock in the portfolio.
+6. <p><b>Annualized Sharpe Ratios:</b> Calculated the Annualized Sharpe Ratios for each stock in the portfolio.</p>

 ## Part 2: Volume Analysis
 ### Tasks: